A wise sage once said:

 And these places in Kansas definitely treat her right.

-So listen up Bel Aire (the most expensive place in Kansas) as we explain how we created this ranking.
+So listen up Manhattan (the most expensive place in Kansas) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Kansas and the cheapest places in the country:

 How We Determined The Most Affordable Places To Live In The Sunflower State For 2019

 The two most important things to think about when it comes to being able to afford if you can live comes down to:

 - How much do money do I make?

 - How much do I have spend to live there?

 You need to understand your costs in the context of how much money you make.

 For example, if the median household earns $100,000 and spends $40,000 on housing it’s actually cheaper to live there than a place with a median income of $50,000 and housing costs of $21,000.
 You might spend more on housing, but you have more money overall to play with.